linode/docs/docs/guides/kubernetes/deploy-and-manage-lke-cluster-with-api-a-tutorial/index.md

 {{</ output >}}

 {{< caution >}}
-Nodes within the LKE cluster *must* be [recycled](#recycle-your-lke-cluster) before the cluster version will be successfully updated.
+Nodes within the LKE cluster *must* be [recycled](#recycle-your-lke-cluster) before the cluster version will be successfully upgraded.
 {{< /caution >}}

 ### Add New Tags to your LKE Cluster